divocbn/san-andreas-definitive-multiplayer/README.md

 # San Andreas Definitive Edition Multiplayer
-> alias TRILOGY:MP

 ## Introduction

-TRILOGY:MP is an unofficial free modification for GTA: The Trilogy — The Definitive Edition that adds multiplayer to the game. <br />
+TRILOGY:MP is an unofficial free modification for GTA: The Trilogy — The Definitive Edition that adds multiplayer to the game.
 The project is based on code injection and hooking techniques.
 It adds functions such as a scripting API, networking, multiplayer, and the extension of in-game limitations.
 Unfortunately, the project could not be completed due to lack of time.
 This project's code is entirely selfmade reverse-engineered.